Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: The Eve property

 We set $e^1(n) := e(i_1^n,n)$ and $e^2(n) := e(i_2^n,n)$.
 We claim that almost surely the sequences $(e^1(n))_{n\geq 1}$ and $(e^2(n))_{n\geq 1}$ are eventually constant.
-This is clear for $(e^1(n))_{n\geq 1}$ since for each $n\geq 1$, $e^1(n) = \mathbf{e}^{1}$, which is the primitive Eve of the entire population $[0,1]$.
+This is clear for $(e^1(n))_{n\geq 1}$ since for each $n\geq 1$, $e^1(n) = \rme^{1}$, which is the primitive Eve of the entire population $[0,1]$.
 We turn our attention to the sequence $(e^2(n))_{n\geq 1}$, in that case the claim is not so clear.
-Roughly speaking, the wild behaviour this sequence could have is the following: infinitely often, the second Eve $e^{2}(n)$ is "hidden" in the interval $[\frac{i_1^{n-1}-1}{n-1},\frac{i_1^{n-1}}{n-1})$ containing the first Eve $\mathbf{e}^{1}$ at rank $n-1$, but we will see that it cannot occur.
+Roughly speaking, the wild behaviour this sequence could have is the following: infinitely often, the second Eve $e^{2}(n)$ is "hidden" in the interval $[(i_1^{n-1}-1)2^{-(n-1)},i_1^{n-1}2^{-(n-1)})$ containing the first Eve $\rme^{1}$ at rank $n-1$, but we will see that it cannot occur.
 Suppose that the claim does not hold.
 Thus there exists an event $E$ of positive probability on which there exists a sequence $(n_k)_{k\geq 1}$ of integers such that $e^2(n_k-1)\ne e^2(n_k)$ for every $k\geq 1$.
-From the consistency of the restrictions of the MVBP $m$ to the subintervals defined at ranks $n_k-1$ and $n_k$, we deduce that $e^{2}(n_k)$ is in $[\frac{i_1^{n_k-1}-1}{n_k-1},\frac{i_1^{n_k-1}}{n_k-1})$, that is, the same interval as $\mathbf{e}^1$ at rank $n_k-1$.
+From the consistency of the restrictions of the MVBP $\rmm$ to the subintervals defined at ranks $n_k-1$ and $n_k$, we deduce that $e^{2}(n_k)$ is in $[(i_1^{n_k-1}-1)2^{-(n_k-1)},i_1^{n_k-1}2^{-(n_k-1)})$, that is, the same interval as $\rme^1$ at rank $n_k-1$.
 Hence on the event $E$

 We now exhibit a contradiction.
-By the exchangeability of the increments of the MVBP $m$, we know that $(i_1^n,i_2^n)$ is distributed uniformly among the pairs of integers of $[n]$.
+By the exchangeability of the increments of the MVBP $\rmm$, we know that $(i_1^n,i_2^n)$ is distributed uniformly among the pairs of integers in $[2^n]$.
 Therefore, one easily deduces that for all $n \geq p$

 This implies that the convergence of Equation (\ref{EqExistenceEves}) holds with probability $0$, and $E$ cannot have positive probability.
-Therefore our initial claim is proved and we can define $\mathbf{e}^2 := \lim\limits_{n\rightarrow\infty}e^2(n)$.\\ The property is proved for the first two ancestors $\mathbf{e}^1$ and $\mathbf{e}^2$.
-The general case is obtained similarly. \end{proof}
+Therefore our initial claim is proved and we can define $\rme^2 := \lim\limits_{n\rightarrow\infty}e^2(n)$.\\ The property is proved for the first two ancestors $\rme^1$ and $\rme^2$.
+The general case is obtained similarly.\cqfd \end{proof}

-\begin{remark} In the case where $Z$ reaches $\infty$ in finite time (non-conservative case), we cannot obtain a relevant ordering.
-Indeed, in that case all the progenies $m_T(\{x\})$ of the ancestors $x \ne \mathbf{e}$ are finite at time $T$.
+\begin{remark} In the case where $\rZ$ reaches $\infty$ in finite time (non-conservative case), we cannot obtain a relevant ordering.
+Indeed, in that case all the progenies $\rmm_\rT(\{x\})$ of the ancestors $x \ne \rme$ are finite at time $\rT$.
 Therefore, no natural order appears in that setting. \end{remark}